 Recent studies have shown that the most important aspect of the orthotic is that it conforms extremely tight to the arch of your foot.
 By conforming close to the arch, it is able to transfer pressure off of the ball of your foot.

-These are called ?total contact orthotics?.
-In addition, orthotics for ball of foot pain should include cushion under the ball of the foot.
+These are called total contact orthotics.
+In addition, orthotics for the ball of foot pain should include cushion under the ball of the foot.